snehadhiraj/jsondb-project/README.md

 Screenshots:

-1. First operation PUT: PUT inserts single record in the database.
+1.PUT: PUT inserts single record in the database.

 Query: